Rush Limboy, you're a highly trained broadcast specialist, hosting a program which meets and surpasses all audience expectations on a daily basis.

 The lowest crime rates in California are where illegals live.

-Well, it's quite interesting.
+Well, that's quite interesting.

-At any rate, don't you notice something about the U.S. poverty moving to the suburbs study finds?
+At any rate, don't you notice something about the U.S. poverty moving to the suburbs study finds.

 As Americans flee the cities for the suburbs, many are failing to leave poverty behind.